TeachingUndergradsCHC/modules/Fundamentals/task_mapping/demo.md

 The above will set up the multicore system with two _big_ cores (cores 2 and 3) and two _little_ cores (cores 0 and 1).
 Other more complex configurations can be easily set up if the instructor chooses to do a more involved (e.g., in a CS2 course rather CS1)

+**3. Download example code from the ToUCH repo**

+An OpenMP parallel implementation of matrix-vector multiplication is used as a running example for this demo.
+The code is found here.

 ### Instructions